 Let's take the example of one of the simplest machine learning algorithms that beginners tend to understand easily, KNN (K Nearest Neighbour).

-If you implemented the KNN algorithm using the popular Scikit Learn Library in Python, you may have noticed that the KNN class object can take some arguments (values of parameters) at the time of creation according to the documentation of scikit learn.
+If you have implemented the KNN algorithm using the popular Scikit Learn Library in Python, you may have noticed that the KNN class object can take some arguments (values of parameters) at the time of creation according to the documentation of scikit learn.
 If you don't pass values to these parameters on your own, they would be set to their default values as per documentation.

 Let's see how we create a KNN object in scikit learn.
 Here, some of the hyperparameters in KNN are "n_neighbours" (the value of K), "metric" (distance metrics to be used, for example, manhattan or euclidean distance, etc).